hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 :::tip Congratulations!

-You’re now running a <strong>full Ethereum node</strong> and a <strong>validator</strong>.
+You’re now running a <strong>full Agora node</strong> and a <strong>validator</strong>.

 :::

-It can a long time (from days to months) for your validator to become fully activated.
-To learn more about the validator activation process, see [Deposit Process](https://kb.beaconcha.in/ethereum-2.0-depositing).
+It can take some time for your validator to become fully activated as there is a limit to how many can join each epoch.
 See [Check node and validator status](../monitoring/checking-status.md) for detailed status monitoring guidance.

 You can leave your **execution client**, **Agora node**, and **validator client** terminal windows open and running.
 Once your validator is activated, it will automatically begin proposing and validating blocks.